Lexus RX review

 Image 5 of 11

 The big V6 hybrid is powerful enough, and overtaking is possible, but you do need to plan ahead slightly more than normal while you wait for the power to be delivered.
-At low speed the hybrid powertrain works well, however, as it uses the electric motor for silent progress in traffic.
+At low speed the hybrid system works well, however, as it uses the electric motor for silent progress in traffic.

 MPG, CO2 and running costs

 The entry-level Lexus RX 200t features a 2.0-litre turbocharged petrol engine which is on the small side for the luxury SUV class.
 The RX is a large, heavy vehicle so fuel economy suffers somewhat.
 For the front-wheel drive models this engine manages 36.2mpg, but go for a four-wheel drive model, or spec 20-inch wheels over the standard 18-inch ones, and that drops to 34.9mpg.
+In reality, however, the tiny engine and bulky body translates to a combined figure closer to 20mpg than 30mpg.

-CO2 emissions of 181g/km and a benefit-in-kind company car tax rate of 31 per cent mean the 200t model, despite being cheaper to buy than the 450h, is actually the more expensive engine to tax.
+CO2 emissions of 181g/km and a benefit-in-kind company car tax rate of 31 per cent mean the 200t model, despite being cheaper to buy than the 450h, is actually more expensive to tax.
 On 20-inch wheels the emissions rise to 189g/km, too, and if you move above the base S trim then BIK tax goes up to 35 per cent.

 The Lexus RX 450h is rather more expensive to buy, but also more economical, more powerful, better equipped as standard and has a lower company car tax rate.
 With the smaller wheels it manages an impressive 54.3mpg on the combined cycle, which is 9.5mpg up on the previous RX.
 Go for the larger wheels and the figure drops to 51.4mpg.
+Again, unless you've got a very light right foot, you may struggle to match these numbers in every day driving.

 Image 6 of 11